martinschorb/volumealign/docs/remote.md

 This tutorial explains how to launch the Render WebUI for running computations.

-It makes use of the graphical login procedure for the EMBL cluster, described <a href="https://wiki.embl.de/cluster/Env target="_blank">here</a>.
+It makes use of the graphical login procedure for the EMBL cluster, described at https://wiki.embl.de/cluster/Env.

 ## Setting up the remote Desktop

-The connection to a graphical login node of the EMBL cluster uses RDP (<a href="https://en.wikipedia.org/wiki/Remote_Desktop_Protocol target="_blank">"Remote Desktop Protocol"</a>).
+The connection to a graphical login node of the EMBL cluster uses RDP (https://en.wikipedia.org/wiki/Remote_Desktop_Protocol).

 This is the built-in remote control in Microsoft Windows.

-In order to use the connection from a Mac you need to install the client software from <a href="https://apps.apple.com/app/microsoft-remote-desktop/id1295203466?mt=12 target="_blank">here</a>.
+In order to use the connection from a Mac you need to install the client software from https://apps.apple.com/app/microsoft-remote-desktop/id1295203466?mt=12 .

-If you have trouble with the App store, try downloading it <a href="https://www.macupdate.com/app/mac/8431/microsoft-remote-desktop/old-versions target="_blank">here</a>.
+If you have trouble with the App store, try downloading it from https://www.macupdate.com/app/mac/8431/microsoft-remote-desktop/old-versions .

 ***